geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

      - Name of the partition(s) you would like all slurm jobs to run on (eg. "debug,huce_cascade,seas_compute,etc").
    * - ``MaxSimultaneousRuns``
      - The maximum number of jacobian simulations to run simultaneously.
 The default is -1 (no limit) which will submit all jacobian simulations at once.
 If the value is greater than zero, the sbatch array statement will be modified to include the "%" separator and will limit the number of simultaneously running tasks from the job array to the specifed value.
-   * - ``NumJacobianRuns``
+   * - ``NumJacobianTracers``
-     - The number of Jacobian runs to perform.
-The default value is -1 which will create and submit a jacobian run for each state vector element.
-Specifying a value greater than or equal to 1 will combine state vector elements into fewer runs.
+     - The number of tracers to use for each jacobian simulation.
+A value of 1 will create and submit a jacobian run for each state vector element.
+       Specifying a value greater than 1 will combine state vector elements into fewer runs.
+The default values is 5 tracers per simulation.

 Advanced settings: GEOS-Chem options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~